Organization-based hierarchical access control

 See also: graphql-api.md

 By default, nested API has no access to a resource that belongs to the upper organizations.
 Sometimes it is necessary to have resources that can be accessed by the nested APIs.
-To achieve it the resource should be marked as share.
+To achieve it the resource should be marked as shared

-To create a shared resource, use the https://aidbox.app/tenant-resource-mode extension.
+To create a shared resource, use the https://aidbox.app/tenant-resource-mode

 PUT /Organization/org-a/fhir/Practitioner/prac-1